This is what space smells like - KEYT | KCOY

 Space, the final fragrance.

 If you’ve ever wondered what space smells like, a new perfume may answer that for you.
-A kickstarter was recently launched for a new fragrance called Eau de Space to bring the smell of outer space back down to Earth.
+A Kickstarter crowdfunding campaign was recently launched for a new fragrance called Eau de Space to bring the smell of outer space back down to Earth.

 The fragrance was developed by Steve Pearce, according to Eau de Space product manager Matt Richmond.
 Pearce is a chemist and the founder of Omega Ingredients, a company focused on the “creation of the highest quality, provenance driven, natural flavours and ingredients for the food and beverage industry,” its website says.